egison/egison-scheme/README.md

 ## Future work

-### And-patterns, or-patterns, not-patterns, loop-patterns, ...
+### Implementation of loop patterns

-We can implement these patterns using the same method in the Egison interpreter.
+We can implement [loop patterns](https://arxiv.org/abs/1809.03252) using the same method in the Egison interpreter.
+It will extend the expressiveness of patterns very much.

 ### Implementation of Haskell and OCaml extensions